SemeniukDavid/Iowa_liquor_sales-data-analysis/README.md

 5. Multivariate Analysis

-To open a project, follow these steps:
+To watch a project, follow these steps:

 a) Git clone or Download zip